rancher/docs/content/rancher/v2.6/en/monitoring-alerting/rbac/_index.md

     <br/>

-  2. Create a new user as an admin, then do the following:
+  2. Assign the custom role to a new user:

     2.1 Click **☰ > Cluster Management > Cluster Explore > Cluster > Cluster Members > Add**.

-    2.2 Pick your new user name from **Select Member** dropdown.
+    2.2 Search for your new user name from **Select Member** options displayed.

     2.3 Assign the new custom role from **Cluster Permissions** to the new user.